pjmagee/dota2-helper/README.md

 ## Advanced settings

 Labels, removal of UI elements, intervals, starting times, and audio has additional customisation for advanced users

+Note on the fields:

+- `IsTts` - Text to speech
+- `IsSoundEnabled` - Audio on or off
+- `IsManualReset` - Manual reset for dynamic objectives
+- `IsEnabled` - Timer on or off
+- `First` - Starting time
+- `Interval` - Interval between timers
+- `Reminder` - Reminder time (i.e 15 seconds before the timer)
+- `AudioFile` - Audio file path for effect sound if not using Text to speech
+- `Label` - Name of the timer

 <!-- markdownlint-disable MD033 -->
 <details>